local-toronto-php-groups/2026mar26_laravel_toronto/README.md

 BTW, I am running FrankenPHP on my local Docker container.
 It is working well.
 However, Forge does not set up FrankenPHP by default, so I will have some work to do when my app is in prod.

 ##
+Laravel Cloud offers a $5 trial with their "Starter" plan for new accounts.
+An excellent option if you want to deploy.

+##
 Meetup.com listing: [https://www.meetup.com/laravel-toronto/events/313608331](https://www.meetup.com/laravel-toronto/events/313608331)

 ##